santoshrajan/io-square/README.md

 1. __reject__ - will stop propagation if the pure function given returns null.
 Otherwise passes on the values returned in an array, as arguments to the next method.
 2. __map__ - will take a set of values, modify them, and passes on a new set of values to the next method called.
 3. __bind__ - is used to bind another asynchronous (nested) function to the data flow.
-It takes a function whose arguments are the values passed and whose retunn value is a new IO instance.
+It takes a function whose arguments are the values passed and whose return value is a new IO instance.
 It will pass a new set of arguments to the next method.
 The original args passed to it + the arguments passed to the new IO instance callback.
 Look at this carefully in the bind example above.
 4. __then__ - is the final method you must always call.
 This will activate the whole flow. __then__ cannot be called multiple times.
 It is always the final call.